TCGSLAYERCollector community. No hype.

 The Honest Caveat

 Budget builds have a ceiling.
-At a Regional Championship, you'll face fully optimized lists with perfect counts.
+At a Regional Championship, you'll face fully optimized lists with perfect counts and every meta tech.
 But at your local league or pre-release event, these 50-dollar decks are genuinely competitive.
 Start here, upgrade as you go.